ceramicskate0/SWELF/README.md

         - Powershell.exe
         - Itself

+# SWELF tested on the following Log Collection Platforms or SIEM:
+    - Kibana/ELK
+    - Splunk (Needs more testing as of 11/30/17)
+    - AlienVault (Needs more testing as of 11/30/17)

 # Sidenote:
 - If your using Sysmon and want a starting point for a config file there is a 1 size fits all config file at https://github.com/SwiftOnSecurity/sysmon-config.
 I also maintain a fork at https://github.com/ceramicskate0/sysmon-config.
 There is also a good one here https://github.com/ion-storm/sysmon-config.